ShawnOakley/wec/README.md

 ## WE test

 This challenge was implemented in React 16.2, with testing in Jest and Enzyme.
-The site divides components into container and dependent presentational components, and the presentational components are purely functional.
+The app's architecture divides components into container and dependent presentational components, and the presentational components are purely functional.

 ### Steps to run